This information is subject to change. Please check back often for updates.

 Symantec's current priority will be to migrate existing infrastructure to GCP infrastructure in the same regions where we are located today.
 There are no near-term plans to expand to any new locations, but Symantec continues to monitor market demand.

 Google is the world's largest and most diverse hyper-scale cloud application provider.
 Their powerful network and platform technologies will benefit all of Symantec's cloud-delivered services.
-Google's high-speed network on-boards customer-to-SEP traffic closer to the end user, reducing reliance on congested public internet routes.
 Google’s platform is capable of delivering virtually unlimited compute on-demand, significantly increasing our ability to scale quickly to meet customer needs.

 Other key features:

-Put simply, we are moving to a new data center provider that also provides compute and network infrastructure.
-This move removes the need to manage physical infrastructure, which lets us focus more on our core business.
+Put simply, we are moving to a new data center provider that also supplies compute and network infrastructure.
+This frees us from having to manage physical infrastructure, enhancing our focus on our core business.

 Your support contacts can provide additional information should you have other questions regarding this migration.